 - Underpinning long-term growth and liveability in the Tropical North and builds community resilience for their respective regional communities

-- Supporting Traditional Owner and existing local businesses and new business opportunities
+- Supporting Traditional Owner businesses, existing local businesses and new business opportunities

 - 150 new local jobs created including opportunities to develop local skills and increase diversity of regional jobs

 - Potential to host domestic and international competitive sporting events, such as mountain-biking competitions.